Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Introduction

 \begin{itemize} \item \textbf{H1:} We hypothesize that advanced LLMs understand the OOV words used against Muslims.
-Moreover, in recent years, the most floated trope on extremist social media platforms is \textit{Muslim immigration to white countries}. \item \textbf{H2:} Hate speech against Muslims is more violent with toxic content, such as the use of abusive and racial remarks. \item \textbf{H3:} The social users who share Islamophobic content discuss various topics and tropes, and the content changes over time and is linked to global tensions. \end{itemize}
+Moreover, in recent years, the most floated trope on extremist social media platforms is \textit{Muslim immigration to white countries}. \item \textbf{H2:} Hate speech against Muslims is more violent with toxic content, such as the use of abusive and racial remarks. \item \textbf{H3:} Islamophobic discourse on these extremist social platforms is characterized by various tropes that advanced LLMs struggle to distinguish, despite their capabilities. \end{itemize}

-To verify our hypothesis \textbf{H1}, we use GPT-4 to classify OOV and neutral text.
-We selected a random sample from our labeled dataset, which is benign without toxic language but contains these terms.
+To verify our hypothesis \textbf{H1}, we use GPT-4 to classify OOV and neutral terms.
+We selected a random sample from our labeled dataset, which includes these terms.
 For hypothesis \textbf{H2}, we compare the toxicity of Antisemitism with Islamophobia.
-We select Antisemitism because it targets Jewish people based on their religious, ethnic, or cultural identity, in this respect, is similar to Islamophobia.
-Finally, for hypothesis \textbf{H3}, we used BERT topic modeling, a state-of-the-art transformer architecture with contextual understanding to extract topics.
-The choice of BERT is due to its ability to understand the contextual representation of text rather than giving a fixed meaning to words.
+We select Antisemitism because it targets Jewish people based on their religious, ethnic, or cultural identity; in this respect, it is similar to Islamophobia.
+For hypothesis \textbf{H3}, we first manually annotated the dataset using expert knowledge and then used LLMs capabilities to predict tropes expressed in the discourse.

-The rest of the paper is organized in the following way: In section \ref{tab:background}, we provide background and state-of-the-art work, followed by dataset collection for our study in section \ref{tab:dataset_labeling}.
+The rest of the paper is organized as follows: In Section \ref{tab:background}, we provide background and state-of-the-art work, followed by a description of the dataset collection for our study in Section \ref{tab:dataset_labeling}.
 Next, Section \ref{tab:results} discusses the results of all the hypotheses.
 We conclude our paper in Section \ref{tab:conclusion} and discuss future work directions.